‘Grey’s Anatomy’ Star Sarah Drew Wants April And Jackson To Be ‘Endgame’

 “I think there are a lot of different ways it could really make sense.
 The ultimate takeaway that I have from what transpired is that they know each other extremely well.
 There will always be love between them,” she stated.
 “They will always need each other in some way.”

-Grey’s Anatomy featured Jackson hooking up April during a Montana getaway earlier this season, but the two haven’t been back in each other’s arms since.
+Grey’s Anatomy featured Jackson hooking up with April during a Montana getaway earlier this season, but the two haven’t been back in each other’s arms since.
 When asked if the two are an endgame, Drew is confident that they’ll find their way back eventually.

 “OMG!
 Yes!
 I always hope for them to be endgame.
-There’s so much love there, and they got a baby and they’ve gone through so much,” she shared.
+There’s so much love there, and they got a baby and they’ve gone through so much.”

 Whatever ends up happening, at least Jackson can move forward without his father’s past dragging him down.
 During their trip to Montana, Jackson got some much needed closure from his father, Robert Avery (Eric Roberts), who left his mother when he was young.